Master of Business Administration – Accounting and Auditing | Antonine University

 Program Objectives

-The Master of Business Administration with a concentration in Accounting and Auditing introduces students to the accounting and auditing function and teaches them the mechanics, tools, and approach required to properly record the financial impact of the organization’s activities, effectively monitor its assets and liabilities, harness its financial figures, and prepare meaningful financial and managerial reports for its shareholders and other stakeholders.
-The program also aims to educate learners on the role and approach of internal controls/audit to help safeguard the organization’s assets, which includes assisting in the establishment of the necessary internal controls (objectives, scope, tools, and approaches).
-Students will additionally learn about tax rules and regulations, as well as periodic tax returns.
+The Master of Business Administration with a concentration in Accounting and Auditing introduces students to the accounting and auditing functions and teaches them the mechanics, tools, and approaches required to accurately record the financial impact of an organization’s activities.
+Students will effectively monitor assets and liabilities, harness financial figures, and prepare meaningful financial and managerial reports for shareholders and other stakeholders.
+The program also educates learners on internal controls and auditing to safeguard organizational assets, which includes establishing necessary controls (objectives, scope, tools, and approaches).

 Eligibility